antonia-white/space-invaders/README.md

 - The favicon image is from the open source site [Favicon.io](https://favicon.io/emoji-favicons/herb)
 - The responsive design mockup was generated with [Am I Responsive Design](http://ami.responsivedesign.is/#)
 - The colour palette was generated with [Coolors](https://coolors.co/)
+- SVG files were taken from the open source site [SVG Repo](https://www.svgrepo.com/)

 ***